antineutrino03-hash/pedagogy/rhe_mbsw_misc/README.md

-# Miscellaneous Data Scraping and Analysis (Created: Jan 31, 2025)
+# mBSW model fitting for the Rheology textbook [Created: Jan 31, 2025]

 This repository contains a Jupyter Notebook (`misc_scraping.ipynb`) for data processing, interpolation, and curve fitting.
-The notebook reads CSV files, processes numerical data, applies interpolation techniques, and performs curve fitting using `lmfit`.
+The notebook reads CSV files, processes numerical data, and performs continuous spectrum fitting using `lmfit`.

+## Summary

+- An mBSW model is fitted to PB-Linear SAOS data (Fig. 1) from Hatzikiriakos et al. (2000)
+- Particular constraint to match the glassy modulus, for pedagogical reasons.
+Achieved by varying the minimum relaxation time cutoff ($\tau_{\text{min}} = 1.8\times 10^{-5}$ s)
+- Generated the following figure and corresponding .csv files in the output_data/ folder
+- Additional analysis performed for improved model fitting and uncertainty quantification

 ## Files